FEMA Hadn't Ordered Ventilators. Manufacturers Forged Ahead Anyway

 On March 18, President Trump said his administration was ordering "thousands and thousands" of ventilators.

 But no orders had yet been placed.
-Three more days passed before HHS started to request information from companies, as the first step toward placing an order.
-By then multiple manufacturers had already started to increase output.
+Three more days passed before HHS started to request information from companies as the first step toward placing an order.
+By then, multiple manufacturers had already started to increase output.

 In the week that followed, HHS and FEMA were in talks with manufacturers but did not announce any concrete purchase orders.
 Meanwhile, companies moved forward with production increases.

-While orders hadn't been placed through FEMA, Trump was issuing orders on Twitter and in press conference.
+While orders hadn't been placed through FEMA, Trump was issuing orders on Twitter and via press conference.
 He said he would use, or was using, the Defense Production Act to compel automakers to make ventilators — then said it wouldn't be necessary.

 Meanwhile, Trump declined to use the act to organize the supply chain, the major bottleneck for production increases.
 He also resisted calls to manage the distribution of ventilators, which manufacturers and governors had both requested.